 Laughing is a great physical workout—great for strengthening abdominal muscles, improving energy circulation and relieving tension and stress throughout the body.
 Laughter also produces endorphins, or “happy chemicals,

 ” which trigger a positive feeling and change your mood to being happier, thus retraining the emotional feedback system in the amygdala.
 Even when we have no outside reason to laugh, the simple act of laughing lowers cortisol levels and balances levels of serotonin and dopamine which help us feel naturally great.

 Laughing exercise takes a little practice to get going because, at first, it may feel forced.
 But laughter is also contagious and soon, you'll go from laughing about nothing to laughing about laughing.
 You can do this by yourself, with a partner or a whole riot of people.
 Just settle into a comfortable spot, break out a big smile and start gently giggling.
 Then work yourself up to a full-blown laugh.
 Keep building until you've forgotten whatever it was that was making you feel blue.
 Your whole body will feel lighter and you'll be able to tackle your problems from a calmer, more level head.

 Whenever you find yourself facing an anxious situation, give your amygdala a workout with these brain games.
-Play them before a job interview, a presentation or a difficult conversation.
-Then see what a difference an amygdala with a positive sense of direction can make to your life!
+Play them before a job interview, a difficult conversation, or to clear past memories and create a calm inner environment.
+Then, see what a difference an amygdala with a positive sense of direction can make to your life!